Angles: Classification and Properties

 Now, if a line intersects two parallel lines (refer to the figure below), that line is called a transversal line.

-When a transversal line intersects parallel lines, it is noticeable that various angles were formed.
-Throughout this reviewer, we will use numbers to identify the angles formed by transversal intersecting parallel lines.
-As you can see, 8 angles were formed, these angles are called transversal angles.
-In the next section, we will discuss how these transversal angles are related to each other.
+When a transversal line intersects parallel lines, it is noticeable that various angles are formed.
+Throughout this review, we will use numbers to identify the angles formed by transversal intersecting parallel lines.
+As you can see, eight angles were created, called transversal angles.
+The following section will discuss how these transversal angles are related.

 1. Corresponding Angles

-Corresponding angles are transversal angles that are on the same side of the transversal and have sides on the transversal going in the same direction and have their other sides going in parallel directions.
+Corresponding angles are transversal angles on the same side of the transversal and have sides on the transversal going in the same direction.
+Their other sides go in parallel directions.

-In the figure above, angles ∠2 and ∠6 are on the same side of the transversal and have sides on the transversal that is going in the same direction and have their other sides going in parallel directions.
-Likewise, ∠3 and ∠7 are corresponding angles because they exhibited the same properties.
+In the figure above, angles ∠2 and ∠6 are on the same side of the transversal, with sides on the transversal going in the same direction and their other sides in parallel directions.
+Likewise, ∠3 and ∠7 are corresponding angles because they exhibit the same properties.

 On the other hand, ∠2 and ∠8 are not corresponding angles because although they are on the same side, their figures are not matching.